Advancing Public Knowledge on Race, Justice, and Religion in America

 The Luce Foundation is not currently accepting new inquiries in this grant category.
 Please watch our website for updates on new funding opportunities.

-The Luce Fund for Theological Education supports the development of new models of teaching and learning, research and publication, leadership development and educational program design.
-Structured as an open competition for seminaries, divinity schools, and other institutions that support graduate theological education, the Fund places central emphasis on the challenges of public engagement, within and across multiple religious traditions, and in a variety of different contexts.
+Launched in 2015, the Luce Fund for Theological Education has supported the development of new models of teaching and learning, research and publication, leadership development and educational program design.
+The Fund has placed central emphasis on the challenges of public engagement, within and across multiple religious traditions, and in a variety of different contexts.

 Dr. David Greenhaw, President and Professor of Preaching and Worship, Eden Theological Seminary